 - modernise and strengthen the offence of unlawful stalking in the Criminal Code to better capture the broad range of tactics used by perpetrators;

-- broaden the definition of domestic and family violence to include behaviour that occurs over time and should be considered in the context of the whole relationship;
+- broaden the definition of domestic and family violence to capture patterns of behaviour that occurs over time to hurt, humiliate, isolate, frighten or threaten the victim.
+The behaviour will be considered in the context of the whole relationship;

 - strengthen the court’s response to cross applications for protection orders to ensure the protection of the person most at risk;